Cromwell, New Zealand: Bannockburn

 Bannockburn is located 5.8 km south of Cromwell via Bannockburn road.
 It is possible to walk to Bannockburn via the 11 kilometre Cromwell to Bannockburn lakeside walk.
 Bannockburn is a small town which was once the centre of a gold mining industry.
 Historic buildings include the hotel, post office, Stewart's store, and a number of homes.
 Next to the town of Bannockburn are the Bannockburn sluicings.
 These include dams, tunnels, water races and shafts created during the gold mining era between 1865 and 1910.

 Bendigo goldfields

-Bendigo was a successful quartz mining area for over half a century.
+The Bendigo Goldfields were a successful quartz mining area for over half a century.
 From the site of the old Bendigo township at the top of the Bendigo Loop Road a steep, narrow vehicle track winds up into the hills to Logantown and even further up to Welshtown, where remains of old stone cottages can be found.

 Carrick goldfields

-The ruins of Carricktown are 4 km up a 4WD track from the old mining area of Quartzville (near the end of Quartzville Road), and the Young Australian 6m overshot water-wheel can be found a further 3 km on.
+The ruins of Carricktown are 4 km up a 4WD track from the old mining area of Quartzville (near the end of Quartzville Road), and the Young Australian 6 m overshot water-wheel can be found a further 3 km on.
 The track continues up to Duffer's Saddle.
 Return down Nevis Road to Bannockburn.